Skip to content

 As you become more familiar with each tea and its Sweet Spot, you begin to not only use the color as a doneness gage, but you develop a fondness or appreciation for that color...this small element of character brings us pleasure and triggers our happy hormone Dopamine ...The experience actually becomes emotional...another element of wellbeing.

-Controlling out water temperature and determining the doneness by color is a technique for avoiding steeping, leaing to Steeping Perfection...
+Controlling our water temperature and determining the doneness by color is a technique for avoiding over-steeping, leading to Steeping Perfection...

 Use the following temperature profiles for the greatest success when steeping your tea...

 Green- 165-180 degrees, pale-med green

 Pu'erh & Dark- 210 degrees light to dark amber

 Black- 210 degrees medium to dark amber